argumentcomputer/user-manual/src/01-intro.md

 We will start from installation instructions and then go through a gentle introduction to Lisp while building up the Lurk dialect as a means of designing systems in which parties can provably display possession of knowledge without disclosing it.

 The "Language reference" chapter can be used as a precise reference for experienced users.

+Note: this book is still work in progress.